sundayshield/Network-Forensics/masterminds-challenge-github-writeup.md

 | PCAP 2 | Machine 2 — Finance department workstation |
 | PCAP 3 | Machine 3 — Finance department workstation |

-Each PCAP captured the full network traffic from one compromised endpoint — allowing independent investigation of each machine's infection chain before correlating findings across all three.
+Each PCAP captured the full network traffic from one compromised endpoint, allowing independent investigation of each machine's infection chain before correlating findings across all three.

 ---